Top 17 Software Developers in Turkey

 Orkut developed one of the first global social networks, the eponymous Orkut platform at Google, which connected over 300 million users at its peak.

 A PhD in computer science from Stanford, Orkut also created early community sites (Club Nexus, inCircle) before Facebook existed.
 At Google he famously used his “20% time” to launch Orkut.com, which became a cultural phenomenon especially in Brazil and India.
-Now in his 50s, Büyükkökten continues to innovate in social tech (he later founded the Hello Network), demonstrating that Turkish-born engineers can define eras of internet history.

-- LinkedIn: Orkut Büyükkökten
+- Linkedin: Orkut Büyükkökten

 - X (Twitter): @orkut